Wavy Hair Guide: Best Tips and Styling Hacks for this Texture

 We've got the 411 on taming and styling for full-on luscious waves.

 So your hair isn’t straight, but isn’t curly either?
 Sounds like you have wavy strands!
-Wavy hair is a type of curly hairstyle that has a ripple-like pattern and texture.
-This is different to straight hair that comes out from the scalp, wavy hair has bends and waves with a kink to it.
-Unlike most curly hairstyles, wavy hair is more flat closer to the scalp and wavy towards the bottom.
+Wavy hair is a type of curly hair that has a ripple-like pattern and texture.
+It also has bends and waves with a kink to it.
+Unlike most curly hairstyles, wavy hair is flatter, closer to the scalp, and has waves towards the bottom.

 Wavy hair is so appealing because it can be achieved with different techniques.
 It also looks great on all styles, lengths, and textures.
 Whether your wavy locks are au naturel or courtesy of a curling wand, it’s important to get to grips with the best tips, tricks, and techniques for messy, wavy hair.
 Read on to learn the best hacks for caring for short wavy hair, long wavy hair, wavy curls, and more:

 - Best products for wavy hair

 - How to get wavy hair with heat

 - How to style wavy hair without heat

 - How to style wavy hair without the frizz